Lance Leopard part 1 columns 1993-1994

-I used to look forward to reading Lance’s columns every week, it was such a highlight.
-They were in On The Street and Q. I had been a journalist since the early 1980s and was totally blown away by Lance Leopard’s stream-of-consciousness columns and his chatty style and I cut them out as they were very inspiring.
+I used to look forward to reading Lance’s columns every fortnight, it was such a highlight.
+They were in On The Street, Capital Q, the Sydney Star Observer (6 June 1996 to 18 Sept 1997), then back to Capital Q. I had been a journalist since the early 1980s and was totally blown away by Lance Leopard’s stream-of-consciousness columns and his chatty style and I cut them out as they were very inspiring.
 Over time, Lance’s writings gave me a vision of how I could write about the everyday social events I attended.
+He could make a trip to the convenience store next to the Taxi Club at midnight sound hilarious.
+He was a witty gossip writer who truly captured the 1990s GLBTIQA+ social scene.

-However, when he was running Club Slut, I turned up to that at Blackmarket and he was dressed like Bryan Ferry and sang.
-I bumped into him in the Ladies loos and I said I loved his columns.
+When he was running Club Slut at Blackmarket he was dressed like Bryan Ferry and sang.
+I saw him in the Ladies loos and I said I loved his columns.
 He was so humble and seemed genuinely surprised that anyone read them.
 I quoted a bit from a column where he’d said he liked ABBA, and he confirmed this and — well, I can’t remember what was said, he was just charming and lovely.
 I was on Cloud 9.

 What I like most about his columns are a quality of lightness and chattiness, and he isn’t nasty, just a gentle teasing.